Pam Gregory, President/CEO

-Originally hired as Donor Relations Director, Pam's role changed in 2013 when UWLES made a strategic decision to focus staff efforts on programming, measurements, and outcomes.
+Originally hired as Donor Relations Director, Pam's role changed in 2013 when UWLES made a strategic decision to focus staff efforts on programming, measurements, and outcomes and she moved into the Community Impact Director role, followed by the role of President & CEO in 2018.
 Commonly known as the office "mom", she is known for her chocolate addiction and for sharing her vice with volunteers, donors and pretty much anyone who decides to stop by for a visit.
 Pam lives in Salisbury with her husband, Jim, and their dogs, horses and other miscellaneous animals that show up on their farm.
 She is also a very proud mother of two beautiful girls, Paige and Sarah.

 Stacey McMichael, Resource Development Manager